Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 exposed in `$GITHUB_PATH` and `$GITHUB_ENV`.
 Refer to the custom action provided in [github.com/ARM-software/cmsis-actions - Action: vcpkg](https://github.com/ARM-software/cmsis-actions) for more information.

-Preserving the runners, between runs `vcpkg cache` is achieved with an `actions/cache` step preceding the first `vcpkg activate` command.
+Preserving the runners, between runs `vcpkg cache` is achieved with an `actions/cache` step preceding the first `vcpkg-shell activate` command.
 The above custom action uses this `actions/cache` step.

 ### Other CI Systems